 Michele Wucker founded Gray Rhino & Company to help leaders, organizations, and communities to identify and strategize responses to “gray rhino” risks: the term she coined to urge people to face up to challenges that are obvious and probable yet which we are prone to neglect despite, and often because of- their size.

 Michele draws on more than three decades of experience in strategy, economics and finance, public policy, turnarounds and crisis management, as well as media and think tank management and content creation.
 She also has a broad background in behavioral economics, organizational dynamics, risk, geo-politics, and economic analysis.

-Michele is the author, most recently, of the international bestseller THE GRAY RHINO: How to Recognize and Act on the Obvious Dangers We Ignore (St Martin’s Press, 2016), an exploration of the term she coined and introduced at the World Economic Forum Annual Meeting in Davos in 2013 and developed it in her 2016 book, which was released to praise from global business, policy, and thought leaders.
+Michele introduced the gray rhino concept at the World Economic Forum Annual Meeting in Davos in 2013 and developed it in her 2016 book, which was released to praise from global business, policy, and thought leaders.
 China’s leader, Xi Jinping, displays the book in his office and referred to gray rhinos in a much referenced January 2019 speech.
 Published in China in February 2017 in simplified Chinese characters, it became a runaway best-seller.
 In a front-page editorial in People’s Daily, senior government officials embraced the term “gray rhino” as a way to signal policy changes to reduce financial risk in the economy, sparking global media coverage from the front page of The New York Times to stories in Turkey, Malaysia, Qatar, Vietnam, Brazil, and Mexico, among other countries around the world.
 Translations of the book have been released in Hungary, Korea, Taiwan (traditional Chinese characters), and Norway.
 The Governor of the Central Bank of the Philippines referred to the need to address gray rhinos in the title of a speech on financial crisis, and the concept helped shape the closing session of the 2017 Munich Security Conference.